When I tell people I’m a Registered Dietitian there are a few common responses I hear…

 Rumour has it that Dietitians only know how to teach people to follow Canada’s Food Guide.

-Don’t get me wrong, Canada’s food guide can be a very handy resource for those looking for general nutrition advice (and I’m especially proud to talk to people about our NEW food guide released earlier this year), but it isn’t for everyone or appropriate in every situation.
+Don’t get me wrong, Canada’s food guide can be a very handy resource for those looking for general nutrition advice (and I’m especially proud to talk to people about our NEW food guide released earlier this year, find it here).
+But it isn’t for everyone or appropriate in every situation.
 My skills and knowledge as a Dietitian allow me to personalize the advice I give my clients way beyond what the food guide can do.

 Want to read more about my thoughts on the new food guide?
 Click here!